 - If grilling isn't possible, roast the pieces in a 350°F oven until cooked through, 30 to 45 minutes.

-- A true Jamaican would use habanero or Scotch bonnet peppers, the hottest peppers there are.
+- A true Jamaican would use habanero or Scotch bonnet peppers, some of the hottest peppers there are.
 But you can lower the Scoville units in your marinade by using jalapeños or serranos instead.